 Here at Skylab, we want to help you create explosive productivity so you get big things done (and make your life matter).

-- A – ADJUSTMENT : If there is anything that effects the vision, expectation, or timeline while you are completing your task you will need to notify your team leader or teammates affected by this ASAP
+- A – ADJUSTMENT: If there is anything that affects the vision, expectation, or timeline while you are completing your task you will need to notify your team leader or teammates affected by this ASAP

-- C – CLOSE THE LOOP : When you feel the work is complete you must get a sign off from your team lead, and inform the other teammates involved with this accomplishment.
+- C – CLOSE THE LOOP: When you feel the work is complete you must get a sign off from your team lead, and inform the other teammates involved with this accomplishment.
 (NOTE: Communication is not considered communicated until you have verbal or written acknowledgment or response.
-We operate in a fast paced situation emails, text or slack messages that are not responded to DO NOT COUNT as communication)
+We operate in fast-paced situation emails, text or slack messages that are not responded to DO NOT COUNT as communication)

 Here are 21 tips to get you to your best productivity from a leader in the self-development world, Robin Sharma :